 - Only 7% carry more than $100

-Expecting that all of your giving will come in traditional forms is misguided.
+Expecting that all of your giving and fundraising will come in traditional forms is misguided.
 The internet revolutionized the way we handled our finances, and the rise of mobile computing has only solidified this revolution.

 And on top of all that, seven out of ten Americans have at least one credit card.

 Text giving isn’t the only alternative to cash and checks, though.
 This same argument applies to any other online giving solution.

 2. Text giving is more secure than passing the plate